-Let me begin by thanking anyone and everyone who reads this as this is my first blog and am still unsure of the inns and outs of writing one of these.
+Let me begin by thanking anyone and everyone who reads this as this is my first blog and am still unsure of the ins and outs of writing one of these.
 The story of my love of anime and manga goes back to when I was, but 10 years of age.
 It was long ago, in times of old, when saying you liked Pokemon was actually acceptable and even prompted praise.

 Anyone else remember those times?!

 My life began in merry old England, among the cobblestone streets and thatched cottages...oh, who am I kidding?!
 I was born in the city port of Southampton.
 Still England though!
 I didn't make that up!
 I spent most of my happy childhood there before my Dad's job sent us abroad for a number of years (Switzerland and Thailand).
-Story for another time though.
+A story for another time though.
 Back to the anime.

-At first all was calm and quiet, then suddenly wham!
+At first, all was calm and quiet, then suddenly wham!
 Bam!
 Pokemon man!
 The craze struck my school in Switzerland like a flash of lightning.
-The trading cards were everywhere, until they were eventually banned, with the anime following soon behind.
+The trading cards were everywhere until they were eventually banned, with the anime following soon behind.
 Upon returning to the UK, we finally got satellite TV and I was introduced to various forms of absolute joy incarnate, which included Sailor Moon, Shinzo, Monster Rancher, Escaflowne and Yu-gi-oh.

 Nowadays I've immigrated to the land down under, Australia, and have only recently rediscovered the joys of anime.
 Manga, I've only started to appreciate more recently due to renewed interest in art and by extension sequential storytelling.
 Anyway, here in the land of Oz, where Madman Entertainment is the ruling distributor of manga, I encountered a publisher I had never seen before.